Also see A Female Perspective on Aging; Growing Older; For Women Only, Humor For Women Only, and Pretty Is as Pretty Does.

 Here Today, Gone Tomorrow

-My thighs were snatched from me during the night of March 22nd.
+My thighs were stolen from me during the night of April 22nd a few years ago.
 It was just that quick.
 I went to sleep in my body and woke up with someone else's thighs.
 The new ones had the texture of cooked oatmeal.
 Who would have done such a cruel thing?
 Whose thighs were these?
 What happened to mine?

-I spent that entire summer looking for them.
-I searched, in vain, at pools and beaches, anywhere I might find female limbs exposed.
-I became obsessed.
+I spent the entire summer looking for them at pools and beaches.
 I had nightmares filled with cellulite.
-Finally, hurt and angry, I resigned myself to living out my life in jeans and Sheer Energy pantyhose.
+Finally, I resigned myself to living out my life in jeans and Sheer Energy pantyhose.

 Then, just when my guard was down, the thieves struck again.
 My buns were next.
-I knew it was the same gang because they took pains to match my new derriere - although badly attached at least 3 inches lower than the original - to the thighs they had stuck me with earlier.
+I knew it was the same gang because they matched my new derrière--although badly attached at least 3 inches lower than the original--to the thighs they had stuck me with earlier.
 Now my rear complimented my legs lump for lump.
-Frantic, I prayed that long skirts would stay in fashion.

-It was 2 years later when I realized my arms had been switched.
-One morning while fixing my hair, I watched horrified but fascinated as the flesh of my upper arms swung to and fro with the motion of the hairbrush.
-This was really getting scary.
+It was two years later when I realized my arms had been switched.
+One morning while fixing my hair, I watched horrified as the flesh of my upper arms swung to and fro with the motion of the hairbrush.
+This was getting scary.
 My body was being replaced, cleverly and fiendishly, a section at a time.

 Age?
 Age had nothing to do with it.
 Age creeps up, unnoticed and intangible, something like maturity.
 No. I was being attacked, repeatedly and without warning.

-One spring, my attention was riveted to female upper arms.
-I studied them from every angle, being careful not to raise mine in public or flatten them too tightly against my body.
-In private I held them straight out and did endless circles that would have tightened my real arms but did nothing for these silly putty caricatures.
-In the end, in deepening despair, I gave up my arms and my T-shirts.
+For a while my attention was riveted to female upper arms.
+I studied them from every angle, being careful not to raise mine in public.
+In private I held them straight out and did endless circles that would have tightened my real arms but did nothing for these caricatures.
+In the end, in deepening despair, I gave up my T-shirts.
 What could they do to me next?

 In short order, my boobs could hold a pencil.
 My poor neck disappeared more quickly than the Thanksgiving turkey it now reminded me of.

-The next time you suspect someone has had a face "lifted", look again.
+The next time you suspect someone has had a face 'lifted', look again.
 Was it lifted from you?
 Check out those tummy tucks and raised buttocks.
 Look familiar?
 Are those your eyelids on that movie star?
 I think I finally may have found my thighs.
-I hope Cindy Crawford paid a really good price for them.
+I hope that famous model paid a really good price for them.

 New Barbie